 Complete your registration.
 You can register online or download the forms from our website to register.
 Online registration is currently available in English and French.
 Downloadable registration information and forms are also available in English, French, Punjabi and Chinese.
 If you need translation services in other languages, please email us at firstname.lastname@example.org for assistance.

 Consent to donate.
 If you registered online, your consent to donate cord blood is submitted electronically.
 If you downloaded a form to register, please give your healthcare provider your completed form (with signed consent) during one of your prenatal visits, or bring it with you to your delivery.
-This will help inform your delivery team that you wish to donate cord blood.

 Final step.
 If your cord blood unit qualifies, a nurse will visit you to collect additional information before you leave the hospital.
 This includes